tlswg/draft-ietf-tls-semistatic-dh/draft-ietf-tls-semistatic-dh.md

   credential {{!I-D.ietf-tls-subcerts}} containing an (EC)DH key.

-In these situations, a signed DH exchange is not appropriate, and instead a design in which the server authenticates via its long-term (EC)DH key is suitable.
+In these situations, a signed DH exchange is not appropriate, and instead a design in which the endpoint authenticates via its long-term (EC)DH key is suitable.
 This document describes such a design modeled on that described in OPTLS {{KW16}}.